-Sheriff Mark Hebert presents the CALEA accreditation to Deputies
+Retired Sheriff Mark Hebert presents the CALEA accreditation to Deputies

 Accreditation is the certification by an independent reviewing authority that an agency has met specific requirements and prescribed standards.
 An accreditation program is recognized as a means of maintaining the highest standards of professionalism.
 While accreditation programs in the fields of medicine and education have been available for some time, accreditation in the profession of law enforcement is relatively new.
 CALEA was formed in 1979 when 4 organizations, the National Sheriff’s Association, International Association of Chiefs of Police, National Association of Black Law Enforcement Executives, and Police Education Research Foundation joined together to create an accreditation program to certify that law enforcement agencies meet professional standards of excellence in delivering public safety services.
 The Commission establishes standards that represent the best practices in law enforcement in the country today.
 The standards, which cover and agency’s functional capacity, professionalism, personnel, operations, and logistics, are constantly reviewed, modified, and enhanced as the field of law enforcement develops.

-Under the leadership of Sheriff Mark Hebert, the St. Mary Parish Sheriff’s Office has proven that it meets or exceeds CALEA standards.
+The St. Mary Parish Sheriff’s Office has proven that it meets or exceeds CALEA standards.
 The Office achieved accreditation in within the first four years of the process, a rare accomplishment nationally and something that is unprecedented in the state.
 The St. Mary Parish Sheriff’s Office is now among four sheriff’s offices in Louisiana that currently hold CALEA accredited status.

 Captain Stephanie Duhon